utcompling/topicmodel-eval/README.md

 You can see [the topics computed for the six corpora](https://github.com/utcompling/topicmodel-eval/wiki/Example-Topics).
 If you don't know what a topic model is and are curious, check out the resources on David Blei's [topic modeling page](http://www.cs.princeton.edu/~blei/topicmodeling.html) and [the Mallet page on topic modeling](http://mallet.cs.umass.edu/topics.php).

 If you have any problems running the code, please create [an issue](https://github.com/utcompling/topicmodel-eval/issues).

+It is possible that updates will be made to this repository (e.g. if there are any fixes or added documentation).
+To get the exact version that was used to complete the experiments done in the paper, check out the tag v1.0.